 The HAYMARKET Bill is very promising.
 "The Butterfly's Ball and the Grasshopper's Feast; or Harlequin and the Genius of Spring;" suggests something more delicate and dainty than the ordinary Christmas fare.
 The pretty Miss MARY BROWN is the Columbine again this year.
 We have heard that the drawings for the insect costumes in the Butterfly Ball have been prepared with peculiar care and are very elaborate and fanciful.

 The ADELPHI as yet announces only a "Christmas Novelty."
-We believe this novelty is an extravaganza from the pen of the best of our
+We MADAME JENNY GOLDSCHMIDT LIND has returned to us somewhat believe this novelty is an extravaganza from the pen of the best of our